wilsonmcdade/website/README.md

 %t First paragraph of text

 %t Second paragraph of text

+%c First block of code

+%t Third paragraph of text

 You can have as many %t's as you would like.